ruian/RuianUploadifyBundle/README.md

 ### Step 2) Register the namespaces

-Add the following two namespace entries to the `registerNamespaces` call in your autoloader:
+Add the following namespace entries to the `registerNamespaces` call in your autoloader:

 ``` php